VeysonD/Toucans456/CONTRIBUTING.md

 - reset --hard xxx
 (the xxx will be the commit ID you get from reflog)

-## Remote Server Workflow
+## Digital Ocean Remote Server Workflow [DEPRACATED]

 ---SET UP---

-0.1 to add a remote live:
+1. to add a remote live:
    in terminal,  under your toucan root directory
    type: